 Largest grant ever awarded for APS research in the UK

-The Centre for Rheumatology at University College London has been awarded a £3.5 million grant from the Medical Research Council to continue developing a new treatment for antiphospholipid syndrome (APS) the largest grant ever awarded in the UK for research into APS.
-The grant will support the next three years' work on the project designed to develop the new agent to the point where trials in humans could start.
+to continue developing a new treatment for antiphospholipid syndrome (APS) the largest grant ever awarded in the UK for research into APS.
+The grant will

 The current treatment for patients with APS involves lifelong anticoagulant treatment, with drugs such as warfarin, but these are associated with a significant risk of bleeding.
 The new treatment being developed by UCL looks at suppressing the antibodies so that anticoagulation could be reduced for patients.